pinterest/querybook/docs/developer_guide/add_notifier.md

     - `markdown`
     - `plaintext`
     -  `html`
--   notify(user, message, subject): This is the actual notification sending function.
+-   notify(user, message,): This is the actual notification sending function.
 User is provided for access to the information of the user that the notification is being sent to.
-Message is the message that will be sent and should be converted to the notifier format.
-Subject is used as a heading for the notification, which is useful for services like email which use a subject line.
+Message is the markdown-formatted content of the notification that will be sent.

 If you want to add a notifier that's specific to your own use case, please do so through plugins (See this [Plugin Guide](../admin_guide/plugins.md) to learn how to setup plugins for DataHub).